-24. Section 62-18-4(B)(2) of the Energy Transition Act requires that a qualifying utility's application for a financing order include an estimate of Energy Transition Costs, defined in § 62-18-2(H) as the sum of: (1) financing costs (as defined in the Energy Transition Act); (2) abandonment costs (as further described in § 62-18-2(H)(2) of the Energy Transition Act)("Abandonment Costs"); (3) any other costs required to comply with changes in law enacted after January 1, 2019 incurred by the qualifying utility at the qualifying generating facility ("Change in Law Costs"); and (4) payments required pursuant to § 62-18-16 of the Energy Transition Act (the "Section 16 Payments").
-Through the testimony of PNM Witnesses Sanchez and Baker, PNM has provided an aggregate estimate of approximately \$300 million of

-Abandonment Costs, Upfront Financing Costs and Section 16 Payments.
-PNM has not identified any Change in Law Costs in this Application.
-The estimated Upfront Financing Costs and Section 16 Payments are subject to change and will be updated at the time of issuance of the Energy Transition Bonds as provided in § 62-18-4(B)(6).
+- 26. Section 62-18-4(B)(2) of the Energy Transition Act requires that a qualifying utility's application for a financing order include an estimate of Energy Transition Costs, defined in Section 62-18-2(H) as the sum of: (1) financing costs (as defined in the Energy Transition Act); (2) abandonment costs (as further described in Section 62-18-2(H)(2) of the Energy Transition Act)("Abandonment Costs"); (3) any other costs required to comply with changes in law enacted after January 1, 2019 incurred by the qualifying utility at the qualifying generating facility ("Change in Law Costs"); and (4) payments required pursuant to Section 62-18-16 of the Energy Transition Act (the "Section 16 Payments").
+Through the direct testimonies of PNM Witnesses Sanchez and Baker, PNM has provided an aggregate estimate of approximately \$300 million of Abandonment Costs, Upfront Financing Costs and Section 16 Payments.
+PNM has not identified any Change in Law Costs in this Amended Application.
+The estimated Upfront Financing Costs and Section 16 Payments are subject to change and will be updated at the time of issuance of the Energy Transition Bonds as provided in Section 62-18-4(B)(6). - 27.
+With regard to the Abandonment Costs, the direct and supplemental testimonies and exhibits provide substantial support for the undepreciated investments which PNM seeks to recover through the issuance of the energy transition costs, and the supplemental testimonies and exhibits further respond to the Hearing Examiner's February Order requiring additional information on such costs.
+The direct testimonies and exhibits also provide substantial support for plant decommissioning costs PNM seeks to recover through the issuance of the energy transition costs.